Top three reasons to upgrade your skills in Banff

 Excellent snow conditions and breathtaking scenery

-The perfect combination of classroom and field experience
+The perfect combination of classroom and hands-on experience

 With its crown of snow-capped peaks towering majestically above a host of surreally colored glacial lakes, Canada’s first and most visited national park is a veritable feast for the eyes.
 But in addition to its tourist splendor, Banff is also a scene of pilgrimage for outdoor lovers who flock year-round to revel in the park’s wealth of first-class sporting opportunities.
 Come snowfall, the peaks and hills transform into a skier’s playground, and the area’s wintertime conditions become perfect for avalanche education.
-This AST Level 1 course in Banff is designed to teach backcountry travelers how to obtain current information about avalanches, understand snowpack dynamics, and safely navigate the unpredictable terrain.
+This AST Level 1 course in Banff National Park is designed to teach backcountry travelers how to obtain current information about avalanches, understand snowpack dynamics, and safely navigate the unpredictable terrain.
 With an expert guide by your side, this is the perfect learning environment.
+And if you’re lucky, you might even witness the winter night sky stunningly illuminated by the Northern Lights.

 November through April